-I have created social media strategic plans for Flash Designs Studio, the Canadian Nurses Association, Editors Canada and the Ottawa Valley Weavers’ and Spinners’ Guild.
+I have created social media strategic plans for the Forensic Psychiatry Institute, Flash Designs Studio, the Canadian Nurses Association, Editors Canada and the Ottawa Valley Weavers’ and Spinners’ Guild.
 This includes analyzing existing website and social media statistics and conducting an environmental scan of complementary and competitive organizations.

 My work with the Ottawa Valley Weavers’ and Spinners’ Guild tripled the attendance at their annual exhibition and sale without increasing the marketing and communications budget.

 Never underestimate the power of LinkedIn.
 I worked on the Canadian Nuclear Association’s page for most of 2020.
 When I started, it had one conference post and 1,935 followers.
 Ten months later, the page had 5,211 followers, an increase of 3,187 (165 per cent)!
 And they were an active group of followers, with posts averaging a 4.6 per cent engagement rate during that time!